 In November 2004, Kevin Chin led a consortium that privatised SoftLaw Corporation Limited (later renamed RuleBurst) from being listed on the Australian Securities Exchange at an enterprise value of A$12m.

-At the time, following the spectacular blow-up of the Dot Com bubble in 2001, software was the most unpopular sector on the stock market.
-The Canberra-headquartered SoftLaw had floated on the ASX in 2000 and was a classic “tech boom baby”.
+At the time, following the spectacular blowup of the Dot-Com bubble in 2001, software was the most unpopular sector on the stock market.
+The Canberra-headquartered SoftLaw had floated on the ASX in 2000 and was a classic tech boom baby.
 By 2004, however, its share price was languishing at all-time lows and our due diligence indicated it had only six weeks of cash to survive.
-Yet the core middleware, which was a business rules engine (BRE) focused on natural language inferencing (an early form of what is now called “artificial intelligence”) was a strong product, ranked on Gartner’s Magic Quadrant.
+Yet the core middleware, which was a business rules engine (BRE) focussed on natural language inferencing (an early form of what is now called artificial intelligence), was a strong product ranked on Gartner’s Magic Quadrant.
 Furthermore, Australian government departments were already purchasing RuleBurst’s enterprise software solution, and the company had revenues, albeit declining.

 Kevin saw the opportunity to really change the modus operandi in order to save the company and scale it up not only in Australia but also globally.
 Following the complex and difficult process of privatising a business with two classes of equity securities listed on the ASX, in late 2004, Kevin became the joint-largest shareholder and the hands-on Chief Financial and Operating Officer (CFOO) of the business, working closely with the newly appointed CEO, who had been promoted from within the ranks.